Cat Giving Birth

 Read more on the feline spay.

 The female cat begins cycling when she has reached 80% of her adult size and when the days are appropriately long.
-This could be as young as 4 months of age.
-After age 7 or 8 years, cycles become irregular and there are more complications with birth so it is important to finish a female cat’s breeding career before this time.
+This could be as young as four months of age.
+After age seven or eight years, cycles become irregular, and there are more complications with birth, so it is important to finish a female cat’s breeding career before this time.

 Indoor cats are sheltered from the light cycles of the sun and may not cycle as frequently as their outdoor counterparts.
 On the other hand, breeders who keep their cats completely indoors can manipulate the light cycle of the cattery so as to allow for year-round cycling if desired.

-The female cat’s behavior continues: rubbing, crying etc. but the difference here is that the male is accepted when he approaches.
-This behavior persists approximately 7 days (on the average) and during that time the female’s behavior is often objectionable to the owner.
+The female cat’s behavior continues: rubbing, crying, etc., but the difference here is that the male is accepted when he approaches.
+This behavior persists for approximately seven days (on average), and during that time, the female’s behavior is often objectionable to the owner.
 Contrary to previous belief, the act of mating does not shorten the estrus period (though it does substantially lengthen the time before the next estrus period).
-The female cat is ready to ovulate at this time but, in general will not do so unless a male cat breeds her.
+The female cat is ready to ovulate at this time but, in general, will not do so unless a male cat breeds her.

 How this Happened in the First Place, Part 2: The Lovers

 The lovers.
-Photo by Dr. Teri Ann Oursler.
+Image courtesy of Dr. Teri Ann Oursler.